Celo is an Australian based VPN that promises safe and secure connections free from the prying eyes of ISP’s, hackers, and government agencies.

 The service offers robust security, and its connection speeds are respectable.

-Its global server coverage is also quite small.
+Its device compatibility is, however, limited and their global server coverage is quite small.

 Luckily, there are other providers like NordVPN, ExpressVPN, ZoogVPN, and IPVanish that provide more extensive server networks and seamless access to Netflix.

 NordVPN – Best Bang for Your Buck